Fasteners

 impact drivers

-A power-driven tool that uses compressed air to force large fasteners into an object.
+A power-driven tool that forces large fasteners into an object.
 Impact drivers are commonly pneumatic tools.

 index table

 The circular component of a dial index machine on which parts are placed.
-The indexing table rotates to position parts at workstations.
+The index table rotates to position parts at workstations.

 in-line index systems

-An automated assembly system that moves components in a straight line along a path.
-In-line index systems are used for assembling more complex parts.
+An automated assembly system that moves components in a straight line along a chassis.
+In-line index systems are used for assembling complex parts.

 jigs